-Full TitleA Randomized Phase II Study of The Efficacy of Oleogel-S10 (AP101) Gel for the Treatment of Grade 2/3 Radiation Dermatitis in Breast Cancer Patients
+Full TitleA Randomized Phase II Double-Blinded Study of The Efficacy of Oleogel-S10 (AP101) Gel for the Treatment of Grade 2/3 Radiation Dermatitis in Breast Cancer Patients

 Some people who receive radiation therapy for breast cancer develop skin irritation (“radiation dermatitis”).
 In this study, researchers are assessing the use of a gel called Oleogel-S10 to treat radiation dermatitis because this product has shortened the healing time for other types of skin wounds, such as burns.
 They want to see if Oleogel-S10 is effective when used in combination with a standard wound treatment cream called triamcinolone.
 Triamcinolone is often used to treat moderate to severe skin irritation such as that caused by poison ivy, eczema, sunburn, and rashes.